alexandertepaev/forte_bacnet_client_dev/README.md

 3. Run 'cmake-gui'
 4. Set the source code folder to *{BACNET_STACK_ROOT}* and the build folder to *{BACNET_STACK_BUILD}*.
 5. Press 'Configure'.
 6. CMake will ask you to specify the generator and the compiler.
-If you plan to use the BACnet Client module on a PC running Linux, leave it as it is, press 'finish' and skip the next step.
+If you plan to use the BACnet Client module on a PC running Linux, leave it as it is, press 'finish', and skip the next step.
 7. If you want to run the BACnet Client module on a Raspberry Pi running Raspbian, you have to specify options for cross-compiling.
 	1. Get the GCC Linaro Toolchain for ARM.
 Go [here](https://releases.linaro.org/components/toolchain/binaries/latest-7/arm-linux-gnueabihf/), download 'gcc-linaro-7.5.0-2019.12-x86_64_arm-linux-gnueabihf.tar.xz' and unpack it.
-Starting from now, root folder of this toolchain will be referred to as *{ARM_TOOLCHAIN_ROOT}*
+Starting from now, the root folder of this toolchain will be referred to as *{ARM_TOOLCHAIN_ROOT}*
 	2. Check the 'Specify options for cross-compiling' radio-button and click 'next'.
-	3. Type 'Generic' in the Operatin System field, for the C compiler select *{ARM_TOOLCHAIN_ROOT}/bin/arm-linux-gnueabihf-gcc*, for the C++ compiler select *{ARM_TOOLCHAIN_ROOT}/bin/arm-linux-gnueabihf-g++*.
+	3. Type 'Generic' in the Operating System field, for the C compiler select *{ARM_TOOLCHAIN_ROOT}/bin/arm-linux-gnueabihf-gcc*, for the C++ compiler select *{ARM_TOOLCHAIN_ROOT}/bin/arm-linux-gnueabihf-g++*.
 	4. Press 'Finish'
 8. Uncheck 'BACNET_STACK_BUILD_APPS', set CMAKE_BUILD_TYPE to 'Debug', press 'Configure' and then press 'Generate'.
 9. Run 'make' command inside *{BACNET_STACK_BUILD}*.
 BACnet Stack Library library is all set.

 ### Building 4diac FORTE with the BACnet Client module
 1. Download [4diac FORTE 1.12.0 sources](https://www.eclipse.org/downloads/download.php?file=/4diac/releases/1.12/forte/forte-incubation_1.12.0.zip) and unpack them.
-Root directory of the 4diac FORT will be referred to as *{FORTE_ROOT}*
+The root directory of the 4diac FORTE will be referred to as *{FORTE_ROOT}*
-2. Create a directory that is going to hold external modules.
-This directory will be to referred to as *{FORTE_EXTERNAL_MODULES}*.
+2. Create a directory that is going to hold FORTE's external modules.
+This directory will be referred to as *{FORTE_EXTERNAL_MODULES}*.
 3. Go into the *{FORTE_EXTERNAL_MODULES}* directory and clone this repo by executing 'git clone https://github.com/alexandertepaev/forte_bacnet_client_dev.git'.
 4. Create a directory where you want to store your FORTE build.
 The directory will be referred to as *{FORTE_BUILD}*.
 5. Run 'cmake-gui'.
 6. Set the source code folder to *{FORTE_ROOT}* and the build folder to *{FORTE_BUILD}*.
 7. Press 'Configure'
 8. CMake will ask you to specify the generator and the compiler.
-If you plan to use the BACnet Client module on a PC running Linux, leave it as it is, press 'finish' and skip the next step.
+If you plan to use the BACnet Client module on a PC running Linux, leave it as it is, press 'finish', and skip the next step.
 9. If you want to run the BACnet Client module on a Raspberry Pi running Raspbian, you have to specify options for cross-compiling.
 	1. Get the GCC Linaro Toolchain for ARM.
 Go [here](https://releases.linaro.org/components/toolchain/binaries/latest-7/arm-linux-gnueabihf/), download 'gcc-linaro-7.5.0-2019.12-x86_64_arm-linux-gnueabihf.tar.xz' and unpack it.
-Starting from now, root folder of this toolchain will be referred to as *{ARM_TOOLCHAIN_ROOT}*
+Starting from now, the root folder of this toolchain will be referred to as *{ARM_TOOLCHAIN_ROOT}*
 	2. Check the 'Specify options for cross-compiling' radio-button and click 'next'.
 	3. Type 'Generic' in the Operatin System field, for the C compiler select *{ARM_TOOLCHAIN_ROOT}/bin/arm-linux-gnueabihf-gcc*, for the C++ compiler select *{ARM_TOOLCHAIN_ROOT}/bin/arm-linux-gnueabihf-g++*.
 	4. Press 'Finish'}